kean/Nuke/Sources/Nuke/Nuke.docc/Nuke.md

 ## Getting Started

-The best way to start learning Nuke is by starting with <doc:getting-started> and going through the rest of the articles in the documentation.
+Start learning with <doc:getting-started> and go through the rest of the articles in the documentation as you need it.
 Make sure to check out the [demo project](https://github.com/kean/NukeDemo).

 To install Nuke, use Swift Packager Manager.